Phil-Grim/london_properties_analysis/reproduce.md

 Add the forked Github Repo to your project:

-1. From your github fork, copy the ssh link
+1. From your github forked repo, copy the ssh link
 2. In the dbt set up, select "git clone" from "Add repository from:", paste the ssh link and select import
 3. This will generate a deploy key.
-Copy this, and head back to yuor github repo > Settings > Security > Deploy keys > Add deploy key
+Copy this, and head back to your github repo > Settings > Security > Deploy keys > Add deploy key
 4. Paste the deploy key and name it something like "dbt".
 Remember to select "Allow write access" before adding the key
 5. In dbt Cloud, go to Account Settings > Projects > Select your project to get to "Project Details", and change the Project subdirectory to "dbt"

 ### Deploy dbt

-Go to environments in dbt and create an environment - you can name this "production"
+Go to environments in dbt and create an environment - you can name this "production".
 - The Environment Type should be "deployment"

 Choose a BigQuery dataset - this is where the models will be created.
 My project used a dataset called "properties_production".
-Make sure this dataset exists in BigQuery - create it if it doesn't.
+Make sure this dataset exists in BigQuery, and create it if it doesn't.

 Go to jobs in dbt cloud and create a new job with the following parameters:
 1. Job Name - "dbt build" (you can call this what you'd like)